Why You Will Love This watermelon shaved ice

 - Strain through a fine mesh to get about 3–4 cups of juice.

-Reduce and Concentrate the Watermelon Juice
+Reduce and Concentrate the Watermelon Juice:

 - Pour juice into a saucepan and simmer over medium-low heat.